 All Promenade Half Round.
+4 bars.
 Head Couples Forward and Back.
-When head couples are going back, the side ward, and go back as the others forward for next movement.
+4 bars.
+When head couples are going back, the sides forward, and go back as the others forward again for next movement.
 Head Couples Half Right and Left to Places.
+4 bars.
 Sides Same.
 4 bars.
-4 bars.
 Double Ladies' Chain, ladies crossing hands in centre.
+Same for Gentlemen.
 8 bars.
-Same for Gentlemen.
 No. 2.
+Hands all Round to Left.
 8 bars.
-Hands all Round to Left.
 Four Ladies in Centre, back to back, and gentlemen promenade all round outside to left, turning partners with both hands when in places.
-Gentlemen Inside, back to back, and ladies 8 bars.
-8 bars.
+Gentlemen Inside, back to back, and ladies promenade all round outside, turning partners to place.
 Second time, finish with hands all round.
-No. 3.

 Four Ladies Cross Over to each other's Places, the first two passing first, and all turning to face inside.
-4 bars.